 5. The CAPIF core function invalidates the API invoker authorization corresponding to the service API.

-6. The CAPIF core function sends a revoke API invoker authorization notify to the API invoker whose authorization to access the service API has been revoked.
+6. The CAPIF core function sends a revoke API invoker authorization notify to the API invoker whose authorization to access the service API(s) has been revoked.
+In case of changes on authorizatio information previously granted, the CCF shall include the revoked authorization information.
+The API invoker stops using the active authorization information indicated in the revocation notification.